shas22/leetcode-reinforce/readme.md

 <h2>Logs</h2>
-I have not thought to log stuff before this date sadly:
+I have not thought to log stuff before this time period sadly: Week 3, Day 2
 <br>
-<p>Week 3, Day 2: Learning new sorts and their implmentations, solutions for 155, 238, 271, 66</p>
+<p>Sep 3, 2024: Learning new sorts and their implmentations, solutions for 155, 238, 271, 66</p>